Package Leaflet: Information for the User

 Do not freeze.

-Only one package is available for use in renal dialysis:
+There is only one container available for use in renal dialysis:

 Flolan prepared with sterile solvent (pH 12) should not be used with any preparation or administration material containing polyethylene terephthalate (PET) or polyethylene terephthalate modified with glycol (PETG).
-Based on the available internal analysis data and published literature, compatible preparation and administration materials include:
+Based on available internal analysis data and published literature, the probable compatible preparation and administration materials include:

 Reconstitution:

-*Alternatively, a needle can be used instead of a vial adapter.
+*Alternatively, a needle can be used instead of the vial adapter.

-This solution is now called the concentrated solution and contains 10,000 nanograms per ml of Flolan.
-Only the concentrated solution is suitable for further dilution before use.
-When 0.5 mg of Flolan powder for intravenous infusion is reconstituted with 50 ml of solvent, the final injection will have a pH of approximately 12 and a sodium ion content of approximately 73 mg.
+This solution is now referred to as the concentrated solution and contains 10,000 nanograms per ml of Flolan.
+Only this concentrated solution is suitable for further dilution before use.
+When 0.5 mg of Flolan powder for intravenous perfusion is reconstituted with 50 ml of solvent, the final injection will have a pH of approximately 12 and a sodium ion content of approximately 73 mg.

 Dilution:

-Normally, the concentrated solution is usually diluted again immediately before use.
-It can be diluted with a 0.9% w/v sodium chloride solution (normal saline), in a ratio of 2.3 volumes of normal saline to 1 volume of concentrated solution; for example, 50 ml of concentrated solution diluted with 117 ml of normal saline.
+Normally, the concentrated solution is diluted immediately before use.
+It can be diluted with a 0.9% w/v sodium chloride solution, in a ratio of 2.3 volumes of sodium chloride solution to 1 volume of concentrated solution; for example, 50 ml of concentrated solution diluted with 117 ml of sodium chloride solution.

-Other common IV fluids are not suitable for diluting the concentrated solution, as the pH will not be maintained.
+Other common intravenous fluids are not suitable for diluting the concentrated solution, as the required pH would not be maintained.
 Flolan solutions are less stable at low pH.

-The final solution for perfusion (either as a concentrated solution or more diluted) should be transferred to a suitable container or administration system before administration.
-During transfer, a sterile 0.22 micron filter should be used, applying firm but not excessive pressure.
+The final solution for perfusion (either as a concentrated solution or more diluted) must be transferred to a suitable container or administration system before administration.
+During transfer, a sterile 0.22 micras filter should be used, exerting firm but not excessive pressure.
 The usual time for filtering 50 ml of solution is 70 seconds.

 The perfusion rate can be calculated from the following formula: